Baruj-Ramirez/Baruj-Ramirez/README.md

   <img src="https://github-readme-stats.vercel.app/api?username=Baruj-Ramirez&show_icons=true&theme=catppuccin_latte">
   <br>
 </div>

+📩 Always open to new opportunities and collaborations!

 <!--
 **Baruj-Ramirez/Baruj-Ramirez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.